containers/toolbox/test/system/README.md

 By default the test suite uses the system versions of `podman`, `skopeo` and `toolbox`.

-If you have a `podman`, `skopeo` or `toolbox` installed in a nonstandard location then you can use the `PODMAN`, `SKOPEO` and `TOOLBX` environmental variables to set the path to the binaries.
-So the command to invoke the test suite could look something like this: `PODMAN=/usr/libexec/podman TOOLBX=./toolbox bats ./test/system/`.
+If you have `toolbox` installed in a nonstandard location then you can use the `TOOLBX` environmental variable to set the path to the binary.
+So the command to invoke the test suite could look something like this:
+`TOOLBX=./toolbox bats ./test/system/`.

 It's recommended to set the [TMPDIR](https://systemd.io/TEMPORARY_DIRECTORIES/) environment variable to `/var/tmp` when running the tests.
 Otherwise, the